-DOING BUSINESS IN FINLAND
+DOING BUSINESS IN FINLAND IN 2017

 Since 2003, Healy Consultants Group PLC has assisted Clients with business registration in Finland.
 Our services include i) Finland company registration ii) corporate bank account opening iii) employee recruitment iv) employee visa strategies and v) office space rental solutions.